 Poetry and Wisdom Writings (Job, Psalms, Proverbs, Ecclesiastes, and Song of Solomon)

 These five books are treasures for worship and meditation, providing deep understanding of how to experience intimacy with God.
 They also address some of the most troubling questions of faith and obedience.
 For this reason, they can be very helpful as devotional readings in all seasons of life.

 The Prophets (Major Prophets—Isaiah, Jeremiah, Lamentations, Ezekiel, Daniel.
 Minor Prophets: Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi)

 The 17 books of the Prophets were written during the time of the Historical Books.
 Like Moses, each prophet was called to speak to the nation of Israel with a message they had received from God.
 “Surely the Sovereign Lord does nothing without revealing his plan to His servants the prophets” (Amos 3:7).
-Their words were evaluated both by comparing them to the Torah and by testing their prophetic messages to see if they came true.
 They frequently spoke words of judgment addressing the sins of the nation and their failure to remain faithful and obedient to the Lord.
 Sometimes their visions were about the future, giving hope to the people about a coming Messiah and the ultimate reign of God.
-Salvation and the Kingdom of God would be inaugurated, culminating in a victory over all sin and darkness in this world.

 The New Testament